Enjoyable walking, running, and cycling areas in the USA. Join me as we talk about my favorite runs (and hikes and bikes)

 Hickory Run State Park – This park boasts the Shades of Death trail and the Boulder Fields.
 Neither are suitable for running but both are great to hike and explore.

 Lehigh Gorge State Park – Nestled in the Pocanos Mountains, the Lehigh Gorge State Park has many trails to bike, walk, and run.
 A 36-mile long gravel trail tracks the Lehigh River from Glen Summit through Whitehaven and Rockport and ends at Jim Thorpe.
+Our family biked the length of the gravel trail.
 The northern part of the path can be a little tough to follow at places

 Wolf River Nature Area – Wolf River made it on to my favorites list after only one run.
 The trail slopes gently without large hills and passes through hardwood forests and wetlands along the river.